overwolf/overwolf.github.io/docs/topics/using-events-simulator.md

 ## Roadmap

+Recently, we added samples for each event type so you can simulate more easily.

 Our next major step planned for the sample app is including data validation features in it.
 Currently the app doesn't check the data being sent to it, so if you send an integer instead of a True/False flag for an integer field it will just not work.
 For now, please make sure you send data in the correct format and of the correct type per function.

-Down the road, we will add samples for each event type so you can validate more easily.
+Down the road, we might add the option to simulate game events without runnning the game itself, so you can validate more easily.

 ## "no active game" mode